 The debate over how to handle the problem of homelessness rages.
 The stark reality is that nearly any proposal that comes down the pike becomes controversial.
 One proposal that gets trotted out with regularity is to convert certain public parks into campgrounds for the homeless.

 The Essential Arguments of Proponents of Converting Some Public Parks to Homeless Campgrounds

 There are a number of points that consistently are made by people who support the concept of converting some public parks into campgrounds for homeless people.
 One such point is the contention that converting a park into a homeless campground provides homeless people with a more stable setting.
-By this it is meant that homeless people do not have to wander about trying to find a spot to temporarily call their own for a night or two.
+By this, it is meant that homeless people do not have to wonder about trying to find a spot to temporarily call their own for a night or two.

 Another point made by proponents of this type of conversion program is that it actually serves the needs of other members of the community.
 These people contend that converting a specific public park to a homeless campground controls the seemingly random growth of homeless encampments in other parts of a community.

 Some proponents also forward the idea that a specifically designated park campground for homeless people better recognizes the humanity of these individuals.
 On some level, providing a designated park provides a space that has been specifically set aside for them.

 A contention that is also advanced pertains to sanitation issues.
 By designating a public park for homeless camping, a community can install sanitary facilities, including toilets and showers.